RESOStandards/reso-certification-help/README.md

 ## Performance Metrics
 Performance is measured on:
-* **Payload Size** - measures how much data was retrieved when sampling the selected resource.
+* **Payload Size** - how much data was retrieved when sampling the selected resource.
 "All" represents the average across all resources found, measured in megabytes (MB).
-* **Response Time** - shows how long, on average, a request to the given server took to complete, measured in seconds (s).
+* **Response Time** - how long, on average, a request to the given server took to complete, measured in seconds (s).
 * **Throughput** - the payload size divided by response time.
 Similar to an Internet speed test, this metric shows how quickly consumers might expect to retrieve data from the given server.
 Measured in megabytes per second (MB/s).

 **N/A** - means that the given recipient has not completed Data Dictionary availability testing yet.
 Please contact RESO at certification@reso.org if you have any questions.